libp2p/js-libp2p/doc/GETTING_STARTED.md

 })
 ```

-As new Transports are created, you can reevaluate the needs of your appliction and select the Transports that best suit your requirements.
-You may wish to remove the Transports you had before, or simply append the new Transports to `modules.transport` in order to establish connections with peers that support either.
+There are multiple libp2p transports available, you should evaluate the needs of your application and select the Transport(s) that best suit your requirements.
+You can add as many transports as you like to `modules.transport` in order to establish connections with as many peers as possible.

 <details><summary>Read More</summary>
 If you want to know more about libp2p transports, you should read the following content: